apigee/cloud-foundry-apigee/docs/setup-microgateway-coresident.md

 1. Copy the configuration file to the following directory in your Cloud Foundry app: `<application-folder>/<config-directory>`.

-1. If you have custom plugins:
+1. Complete plugin configuration in one of two ways:

-    1. Configure the microgateway yaml file from step 2 to include the necessary plugins.
-For example if we added a “response-override” plugin:
+    1. Configure the plugins via the app manifest to include the APIGEE_MICROGATEWAY_CUSTOM environment variable.
+For example:
         ```yaml
+        env:
         ...
+        APIGEE_MICROGATEWAY_CUSTOM: |
+                                    {"policies":
+                                    {
+                                    "oauth":
+                                        {
+                                        "allowNoAuthorization": false,
+                                        "allowInvalidAuthorization": false
+                                        },
+                                    "spikearrest":
+                                        {
+                                        "timeUnit": "minute",
+                                        "allow": 10
+                                        }
+                                    },
+                                    "sequence": ["oauth", "spikearrest"]
+                                    }
+        ```

+    Here, “sequence” corresponds to the sequence order in the microgateway yaml file (this will be added on to the end of any current sequence in the microgateway yaml file with duplicates removed).
+Here, “policies” correspond to any specific configuration needed by a plugin; for instance, “oauth” has the ‘"allowNoAuthorization": true’ configuration.
+These policies will overwrite any existing policies in the microgateway yaml file and add any that do not yet exist.

+    2. Configure the microgateway yaml file from step 2 to include the necessary plugins.
+For example if we added a “spikearrest” plugin:
+        ```yaml
+        ...
         plugins:
             dir: ../plugins
             sequence:
               - oauth
-            - response-override
+              - spikearrest
-        ...
+        spikearrest:
+          timeUnit: minute
+          allow: 10
+        oauth:
+          allowNoAuthorization: false
+          allowInvalidAuthorization: false
         ```

-    1. Copy the custom plugins into the following directory in your Cloud Foundry app: `<application-folder>/<plugin-directory>`.
+1. Copy any custom plugins’ root folders (with custom plugin specific package.json and index.js in the respective root folder) into the following directory in your Cloud Foundry app: `<application-folder>/<plugin-directory>`.

 1. Edit the application manifest as follows: